European Chafer Identification

 European Chafer Damage

-The second way to control the European Chafer is using preventative insecticides like imidacloprid, thiamethoxam, clothianidin, and anthranilic diamide.
-This will not kill the grubs that are present but will kill the grubs that have not developed yet.
+We control European Chafer grubs in Grand Rapids by using preventative grub control treatments while the grubs are still in the larvae stage.
 Applications should be made between June 1 amd mid July and this application must be watered into the lawn with at least .5 inches of water.
+Frequent irrigation in June will help control some of these grubs because beetles will not want to lay eggs in soaked soil.